vijaymathew/nex/docs/md/COMPILED_REPL_STATUS.md

 # Compiled REPL Status

-This note defines the current boundary of the experimental JVM bytecode compiler and the compiled REPL backend.
+This note defines the current boundary of the JVM bytecode compiler and the compiled REPL backend.

 It answers two questions:

 - what is supported on the compiled path today
 - what still deoptimizes to the tree-walking interpreter

-The goal is to keep this boundary explicit while compiler coverage expands.
+The goal is to keep the mixed compiled/interpreter boundary explicit while compiler coverage continues to expand.

 ## Current Architecture

-The experimental compiled backend is no longer REPL-only.
+The compiled backend is no longer REPL-only, and it is now the default REPL backend.

 - The compiled session is the source of truth.
 - Top-level values, types, functions, classes, and imports are tracked in compiled-session state.